nicholaschen09/llm-benchmarking/README.md

-## Exa ML Troubleshooting Search Benchmark
+## Multi-Step Agent Retrieval Benchmark (MARB)

-This repo contains a small, extensible benchmark to compare web search APIs on a concrete, high‑value developer task:
+This repo contains a small, extensible benchmark to compare web search APIs in the context of **LLM agents** solving realistic, multi-step software tasks.
-**finding the right resource to debug ML / infra issues quickly**.

-Instead of measuring generic embedding quality (like MTEB), this benchmark focuses on a narrow but important vertical: queries about PyTorch / TensorFlow errors, distributed training failures, CUDA issues, data bugs, and other ML engineering problems.
+Instead of testing generic embedding quality (like MTEB), MARB focuses on a narrow but important vertical: agents that use web search to complete coding and infra workflows.
+Each task requires several hops of reasoning, such as:
-For each query, we provide one or more **ground‑truth URLs** that practitioners typically use to resolve the issue (GitHub issues, forum threads, StackOverflow answers, blog posts, etc.).

-The core question: **“Given a real ML debugging query, how quickly does a search API surface the best troubleshooting resource?”**
+- **“Find a Python library for OCR, read the docs, and write code to extract text from PDFs.”**
+- **“Find recent best practices for Dockerfiles and optimize this example file.”**

+The core question: **“If I plug Exa into my agent instead of a generic web search API (or no search at all), do I solve more multi-step tasks end-to-end?”**

 ---

 ## What this benchmark measures

-- **Hit rate / Recall@k**: Does any ground‑truth URL appear in the top‑k results?
-- **MRR@k**: How early in the ranked list does a relevant result appear?
-- **Domain awareness** (optional analysis): How often does the search engine surface “expert” pages (e.g., GitHub issues, official docs, well‑known ML blogs) instead of generic SEO pages?
+- **Task success rate**: For each provider, what percentage of multi-step tasks are solved by an agent?
+- **Impact of search**:
+  - **No search** (agent relies only on its pretraining).
+  - **Generic web search** (e.g., Bing / custom search API).
+  - **Exa search** (optimized for technical content).

 Why this is useful for Exa:

-- ML / infra debugging is a high‑value, time‑sensitive workflow where better search results map directly to engineering time saved.
-- Exa is optimized for technical content (code, repos, issues), so it should shine on queries whose answers live in GitHub, docs, and forums.
+- Many customers care about **agentic workflows**, not just single-turn Q&A.
+- MARB directly tests “model → search → model” loops where high-quality technical results matter (docs, GitHub issues, blog posts).
-- The framework is **API‑agnostic**: you can plug in Exa and other providers (e.g., traditional web search APIs) and compare.
+- The framework is **API‑agnostic**: you can plug in Exa and other search providers and compare their effect on agent success.

 ---